 Toronto is located within a 90 minute drive of the United States

-Toronto is home to one of the largest financial services talent concentrations in the Americas, employing 230,000 people across the region.
-This represents 64% of Ontario’s and 31% of Canada’s financial services sector employment.
-The Toronto region is home to the headquarters of the 5 major Canadian banks, which rank among the 50 largest globally; the top 5 public sector pension funds; 2 of the largest 10 global life insurers; 7 of the 10 largest global hedge fund administrators; and 9 of Canada’s top 10 mutual fund companies.
+Toronto is home to one of the largest financial services talent concentrations in the Americas, employing 251,000 people across the region.
+This represents 70% of Ontario’s and 36% of Canada’s financial services sector employment.
+The Toronto region is home to the headquarters of the 5 major Canadian banks, which rank among the 50 largest globally and among the 10 safest banks in North America; the top 4 public sector pension funds; 2 of the largest 10 global life insurers; 7 of the 10 largest global asset serving companies; and 9 of Canada’s top 10 mutual fund companies.

-Toronto is Canada’s largest technology hub and the third largest in North America, employing over 200,000 people in over 13,000 companies.
+Toronto is Canada’s largest technology hub and the third largest in North America.
 The Toronto region is home to industry-leading fortune 500 companies, world-renowned universities and colleges, and local enterprises that range from start-ups to multi-national firms.
 These organizations drive innovation both at home and in global markets.
 Sub-sectors include gaming, digital media, enterprise software, data centres, mobile applications, hardware manufacturing, and telecommunications.

-Toronto is a rare global location where leading-edge medical research converges with international business expertise and advanced manufacturing capabilities.
+The Toronto region is a rare global location where leading-edge medical research converges with international business expertise and advanced manufacturing capabilities.
 Over 50% of Canada’s life sciences companies are located in the Toronto region, and the Toronto biotech cluster is the largest in Canada.
-Toronto’s life sciences sector employs over 160,000 people in more than 800 companies.

 Clean-tech and Renewable Energy

-Toronto is a dynamic hub of activity in the renewable energy and clean-tech sector.
-More than 36,000 employees in over 1,700 companies provide renewable energy and clean-tech products and services across a wide range of sub-sectors, including: smart grid, electric vehicles, green buildings, clean air/water technology, solar and wind power, and waste technology.
+Toronto is a dynamic hub of activity in the renewable energy and clean-tech industry.
+Innovation in this sector provides renewable energy and clean-tech products and services across a wide range of sub-sectors, including: smart grid, electric vehicles, green buildings, clean air/water technology, solar and wind power, and waste technology.

 Food and Beverage